jasonkronemeyer/jasonkronemeyer.github.io/blog/First5Things.md

+---
+layout: default
+title: "The First 5 Things to Teach a Computer"
+---

 **The First 5 Things to Teach a Computer**

 Computer science is a fascinating field that blends **logic, creativity**, and **problem-solving**.
 It's a realm where **students** often find themselves in the role of a **teacher**, imparting knowledge to their digital pupils—computers.
 The journey begins with simple commands and gradually builds up to more complex tasks.
 Here’s a glimpse into the foundational five concepts that not only teach the computer but also shape your mind as a **learner**.